fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

 Our server works, but we have just about exhausted what it can do at the moment.
-Running any other queries will result in a panic, since many resolver methods still await implementation.
+Running other queries will most likely result in a panic, since the majoirty of the resolver methods still await implementation.

-## Remaining resolver method implementations
+## Remaining resolver implementations

-Now that we know that we're on the right track we can get back to creating resolver method implementation.
-There's still quite a lot of work to do before our server is fully operational so let's get to it.
+Now that we know that we're on the right track we can get back to creating the remaining resolver method implementation.
+I will only include the code for the methods that warrant additional explanation or showcase a unique problem in this post.
+The goal is to replace all instances of `panic("not implemented")` in the `gqlgen/resolvers.go` file with working implementations of each method.
+This will typically involve calling the correct method of the `pg.Repository` interface and returning the correct values.
+The complete implementation is available, for reference, [in the project's GitHub repository](https://github.com/fwojciec/gqlgen-sqlc-example/tree/part1).

 ### authorResolver.Website implementation

-The reason why we need to implement the method for the `Website` field resolver manually has to do with the fact that the `sqlc`-generated `Author` model uses `sql.NullString` to represent nullable values, while `gqlgen` expects `*string` as a representation of a string that can be null.
-Our job is therefore simply to render the `sql.NullString` value returned by our database query as a `*string`:
+The reason why we need to implement the method for the `Website` method manually is due to the fact that the `sqlc`-generated `Author` model uses `sql.NullString` to represent an optional string value, while `gqlgen` uses `*string` (a string pointer).
+These are just two differnet approaches of dealing with nullable values in Go.
+Our job is here isto render the `sql.NullString` value returned by our database query as a `*string`:

 ```go
 func (r *authorResolver) Website(ctx context.Context, obj *pg.Author) (*string, error) {